 See smart and successful ways businesses are using location-based tech.

-Here's a look at some of the most successful ways location-based technology is being put to use.
+Here are some ways location-based technology is being put to use by businesses.

 Time and attendance software